What language is spoken in Malaysia?

 Tipping isn’t expected in Malaysia.
 Some restaurants include a 10% service fee in bills.
 Feel free to leave a tip at restaurants or with taxi drivers if you’re feeling generous – it will be appreciated.

-Do I need to purchase travel insurance before travelling in Malaysia?
+Do I need to purchase travel insurance before travelling to Malaysia?

 What are the main annual festivals or events held?